Ph.D. in Counselor Education and Supervision

-3. Official college transcripts (sealed, unopened copies of Undergrad AND Grad degrees).
+3. Official college transcripts (sealed, unopened copies of Bachelor's and all Grad degrees).

 4. A Regionally or nationally accredited master’s degree that reveals evidence of fulfilling CACREP entry level standards (our current pre-requisite courses) with a minimum of 3.25 GPA.
 Applicants who have a regionally accredited masters in a related field (i.e., counseling, psychology, human services) are welcome to apply but, if admitted will be required to complete M.A. level pre-requisite courses listed on the Degree Completion Plan before taking any Ph.D. in Counselor Education and Supervision courses

 5. Miller’s Analogies Test (MAT) (Total score of 400 or better) score report or the Graduate Record Examination (GRE) score report (Total verbal and quantitative score of 300 and a 4.0 or better on the analytic writing section).

 6. Two Recommendations from Professionals Familiar with Applicant’s Work and Character

 8. Professional vita, indicating counseling licensure, or, a minimum of at least one year of clinical experience in the counseling field with a commitment to obtain counseling licensure prior to graduation from the program.

 9. Vignette.
 An APA formatted research paper of 4-5 pages length (not including title page, abstract, and references) on a topic related to clinical mental health counseling

 10. Selected applicants may be required to participate in a personal interview with core Ph.D. program faculty.

 11. TOEFL scores for students who speak English as a second language (score of 600 paper-based test; 250 computer-based test; 80 internet-based test)